m-abdelwahab/build-smarter-chatbots-workshop/README.md

 DATABASE_URL=
 ```

-To get generate an API key:
-1. Create a Mistral account or sign in at [console.mistral.ai](https://console.mistral.ai).
-2. Then, navigate to "Workspace" and "Billing" to add your payment information and activate payments on your account.
-3. After that, go to the "API keys" page and make a new API key by clicking "Create new key".
-Make sure to copy the API key, save it safely, and do not share it with anyone.

 Once you install the provider package and have set up an API key, you can then use functions from the Vercel AI SDK core package (it has been added to your project already and was installed by running `npm install ai`).

-For example, here's how uou can use the `streamText()` function for interactive use cases such as chat bots and other real-time applications:
+For example, here's how you can use the `streamText()` function for interactive use cases such as chat bots and other real-time applications:

 ```ts
 import { openai } from '@ai-sdk/openai';